Exact Solutions in Log-Concave Maximum Likelihood Estimation

 \begin{cor}\cite[Corollary 2.6]{robeva2019geometry} To find the optimal height vector $y^*$ in~(\ref{log_concave_MLE_unconstrained}) is to maximize the following rational-exponential objective function over $y \in \mathbb{R}^n$:

-where $\Delta$ is any regular triangulation that refines the subdivision induced by the tent function $h_{X,y}$. \end{cor}
+where $\Delta$ is any regular triangulation that refines the regular subdivision induced by the tent function $h_{X,y}$. \end{cor}

 If $y$ induces a regular subdivision $\Delta$ that is not a maximal regular triangulation, then we can consider any maximal regular triangulation that refines $\Delta$.
 Thus if there are $m$ maximal regular triangulations of $X$, then to find the optimal $y^*$ we must compare the optimal values $y^*_{\Delta_1}, y^*_{\Delta_2}, \dots, y^*_{\Delta_m}$ which are obtained by solving the optimization problem (\ref{eq:optsecondary}) $m$ times, once for each maximal regular triangulation $\Delta_1, \Delta_2, \dots, \Delta_m$.
-However, it is not enough to consider the system of critical equations only for each of the maximal regular triangulations, since the optimization problem~(\ref{eq:optsecondary}) is not smooth.
-We will see this phenomenon in Example~\ref{ex:2-5-7}.